 - Other designations: NGC 2419, C25

 Although this globular cluster is located all of 275,000 light-years away, it is easily seen with large binoculars or small telescopes, being intrinsically brighter than some globular clusters that are closer to Earth, shining as it does at an absolute magnitude of -9.42.
-The cluster got is name erroneously when it was thought at first not to be orbiting the Milky Way, probably due to its great equal distance from Earth and the galactic centre.
-At its distance, the cluster makes one orbit of the Milky Way every 3 billion years or so, which to hypothetical observers in the Andromeda galaxy, would make it analogous to the way the Andromeda’s Cluster (G1) would look to observers on Earth as it orbits the Andromeda galaxy.
+The cluster got its name erroneously when it was thought at first not to be orbiting the Milky Way, probably due to its great equal distance from Earth and the galactic center.
+At its distance, the cluster makes one orbit of the Milky Way every 3 billion years or so, which to hypothetical observers in the Andromeda Galaxy, would make it analogous to the way the Andromeda Cluster (G1) would look to observers on Earth as it orbits the Andromeda Galaxy.

 - Constellation: Virgo